SocketCluster/sc-redis/README.md

 ## Contributing

 SC-Redis is currently 'experimental'.
 It still needs a bit of polishing before you can use it in production.
+TODO:
+- Need a way to add an optional password.
-- Better error logging would be nice
+- Better error logging.
 - Reconnect behavior (after Redis client connection drops out) - Not sure if this is necessary or Node Redis client already does that automatically?
 - It needs to do something about invalid message formats (for example with missing 'o:' or 's:' at the beginning).